griga23/bookmarksDemo/README.md

 * Connection to Kafka Cluster

 ## Create topics in your Kafka cluster
 You need to create following 3 topics.
 Please use multiple partitons to demonstrate Microservices scaling.
-I usually use 6 partitions in my demo.
+I usually use 3 partitions or more.
 ```
 bookmarks
 bookmarks-store-repartition
 bookmarks-store-changelog
 ```
-* create topic "bookmarks" in your Kafka cluster.
-For future scaling purposes I recommend to create a topic with 3 or more partitions.
-This is a topic that will store all incoming bookmarks events.
-* create topics "bookmarks-store-repartition" and "bookmarks-store-changelog" in your Kafka cluster.
-These topics will be used by Kafka Streams.
-These topics must have the same number of partitions as your "bookmarks" topic.

 ## Config application.properties for Producer and Consumer
 Create two application properties file.